AlexanderPoone/arcgis-demo-collection/traffic/README.md

 The Python tool leverages the open-source YOLOv3 convolutional neural network (CNN) library bundled in the [`arcgis.learn` Python library](https://developers.arcgis.com/python/api-reference/arcgis.learn.toc.html).
 The neural network is designed for fast object detection.

 ### Instructions
 For the detection to be useful, some work needs to be done beforehand.
-First, draw the polygons for each traffic lane, and the tool will turn them into pixel coordinates.
+First, run the script and a GUI will open.
+Open a reference image, draw the polygons for each traffic lane, and the tool will turn them into pixel coordinates.

 ![Fig. 1](img/define_polygons.png)  ![Fig. 2](img/define_polygons2.png)